bannidhaliwal/avoidFacebook/README.md

-# avoidFacebook
+# AvoidFacebook
-Avoid facebook and study
+Simple plugin to avoid the facebook and study.